Slaedr/FVENS/Readme.md

 Control files
 -------------
 Examples are present in the various test cases' directories.
 Note that the locations of mesh files and output files should be relative to the directory from which the executable is called.
-The structure of the control files is currently very rigid; it is recommended to copy one of the existing cases' control file and modify it.

 PETSc options for FVENS
 -----------------------